-As with other standing committees of FSE, Executive Committee members serve three-year staggered terms and may not serve more than two terms consecutively.
-After two consecutive terms of service, a member must rotate off the committee for at least one year before commencing a new term of service.
+As with other standing committees of the FSE, Executive Committee members serve three-year staggered terms and may not serve more than two full terms consecutively.
+After two full consecutive terms of service, a member must rotate off the committee for at least one year before commencing a new term of service.
 Member terms shall be staggered within each school.

 ARTICLE FIVE.
 RIGHTS, PRIVILEGES AND RESPONSIBILITIES OF THE AFSE

-The AFSE shall possess all rights, privileges and prerogatives conferred upon unit faculty and staff by the Board of Regents, the University administration, and the Faculty Constitution and Bylaws of Arizona State University (see ACD 203-01).
+The AFSE shall possess all rights, privileges and prerogatives conferred upon unit faculty and staff by the Board of Regents, the University administration, and the Faculty Constitution and bylaws of Arizona State University (see ACD 203-01).
 Specifically, the AFSE shall make recommendations:

 To carry out faculty governance at the FSE level.